jessicaleviton/Stats_531_Final/README.md

 Using pomp package and SEIR model to investigate the pattern of mumps(a contagious disease).

 ### Research Question
-Whether or not mumps cases of Michigan in the 1970s can be well modeled by an SEIR pomp model?
+Can mumps cases of Michigan in the 1970s be well modeled by an SEIR pomp model?

 ### Group Members
 - Jessica Leviton